evoleen/shelf_azure_application_insights/README.md

 ## Additional information

+The middleware will auto-configure itself if deployed on Azure and a connection to Application Insights is setup.
+Auto-configuration happens by reading the environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`.

-Use either a connection string or an existing instance of `TelemetryClient`.
-If neither is supplied, no telemetry will be submitted.
+Alternatively either a connection or an existing instance of `TelemetryClient` can be supplied.

+If no parameters are supplied and the environment variable doesn't exist, the middleware will not submit any logs (but also not produce any errors).